Combating the Shortage of Highly Skilled CJP Welders in Structural Steel

 CJP welds are among the most difficult welds to execute consistently, especially at the scale required for modern LNG infrastructure.

-CTIW’s success in this difficult application in due in large part to their consistent beam cutting and efficient upstream processes, which is often a deciding factor when evaluating if a particular fabrication line is ready for welding automation.
+CTIW’s success in this difficult application is due in large part to their consistent beam cutting and efficient upstream processes, which is often a deciding factor when evaluating if a particular fabrication line is ready for welding automation.

 CTIW’s approach reflects a broader shift in the structural steel industry, and shows what’s possible when using automation as a tool to extend the capabilities of skilled workers, not replace them.